Our doctors prescribe all popular UK brands

-Play attentionto these side effects, because they should happen just for a few months.
-If the continue, stop taking them and talk to you doctor, so that he suggest another type of birth control method.
+Pay attention to these side effects, because they should happen just for a few months.
+If they continue, stop taking them and talk to your doctor, so that he suggest another type of birth control method.

 What are the risks of taking birth control pills?

 There are some risks of using birth control pills, especially Combined Pills that can increase the chance to have blood clots and lead to:

 Even if there is the possibility of increasing the chance of having blood clots by using birth control, the risk is very small.
 According to the American College of Obstetricians and Gynecologist, from 10,000 women, less than 10 will develop blood clots in a year using birth control pills.